twcook/s3model.github.io/specifications/docs/_sources/rm.rst.txt

 ------------------
 Support for partial dates is essential to avoid poor data quality.
 In order to provide for partial dates and times the following types are assumed to be available in the language or in a library.

-* Day – provide on the day of the month, 1 – 31
+* Day – provide the day of the month, 1 – 31
 * Month – provide only the month of the year, 1 – 12
-* Year – provide on the year,  CCYY
+* Year – provide only the year, YYYY; somestimes denote as CCYY
 * MonthDay – provide only the Month and the Day (no year)
 * YearMonth – provide only the Year and the Month (no day)